UnitTestBot/UTBotJava/docs/TaintAnalysis.md

 }
 ```

-For taint analysis, you must set the configuration.
+For taint analysis, you have to set the configuration.

 - Taint source is a `java.util.Scanner.nextLine` method that adds a "user-input" mark to the returned value.
 - Taint pass is a `java.lang.String.concat` method that passes the "user-input" marks through itself received
   either from the first argument or from the object on which this method is called (`this`).
-- Taint sink is a `java.sql.Statement.executeUpdate` method that checks variables marked "user-input".
+- Taint sink is a `java.sql.Statement.executeUpdate` method that checks variables marked as "user-input".

 Any correct implementation of the taint analysis algorithm should detect a mistake in this code: the variable with
-the mark "user-input" is passed to the `executeUpdate` (sink).
+the "user-input" mark is passed to `executeUpdate` (the sink).

-It is important to note that the duties of the algorithm do not include detecting specific data that an attacker could
+Note that the algorithm is not responsible for detecting specific data that an attacker could
 enter to harm the program.
-It is only necessary to discover the route connecting the source and the sink.
+It only discovers the route connecting the source and the sink.

 ## UnitTestBot implementation

-There is no unified configuration format for taint analysis in the world and all static analyzers describe their
+No unified configuration format is provided for taint analysis in the world, and all static analyzers describe their
 own way of configuration.
-Thus, we are going to do the same thing: to come up with a configuration scheme
+Thus, we provide a custom configuration scheme to describe the rules: sources, passes,
-where it would be possible to describe the rules: sources, passes, cleaners and sinks.
+cleaners, and sinks.

-### Configuration
+### Configuration: general structure

 The general structure of the configuration format (based on YAML) is presented below.